TheHADILP/docker_retweet_bot/README.md

 # Retweet-Bot for Twitter with Docker and Twython
-This is the Docker version of my Twitter Bot: https://twitter.com/TLoveBotti
+This is the Docker version of my Twitter Bot

 ## Installation
 Clone the repository